 • provide expertise and strategic advice on programme planning and implementation

 • facilitate networking and help project promoters find project partners in donor countries

 In some programmes and funds, the FMO is entrusted with the role of Programme Operator.
 In these cases, the implementation of the programme or fund is normally performed by a Fund Operator selected through an open tender process.
 For the programmes or funds for which the FMO is Programme Operator, the NFP bears no responsibility for their implementation, financially or otherwise.

 The donor Embassies in the beneficiary countries, in particular those of Norway, take part in the dialogue between the donor and beneficiary countries and play an important role in communicating the results of the Grants.

-• The Council of Europe is involved in 20 programmes in nine beneficiary countries, providing strategic advice as well as technical input in its areas of expertise – human rights, democracy and the rule of law.
+- The Council of Europe (CoE) is the most comprehensive external partner of the Grants, and is involved in 15 programmes and several projects under the 2014-2021 funding period.
+The organisation provides strategic advice as well as technical input in the areas of human rights, democracy and the rule of law.

 - The European Union Agency for Fundamental Rights (FRA) is involved in several programmes and projects on Roma inclusion and fundamental rights.
 We also cooperate with FRA in organising high-level fundamental rights-related events.

 - The Organisation for Economic Cooperation and Development (OECD) is a strategic partner for the Grants in the area of good governance, where it is involved in a number of programmes and projects.